RESPONSIVE MENTAL WELLBEING WEBSITE: UX / UI

-Kooth is an online wellbeing platform for young people.
+Qwell - the sister website to Kooth - is an online wellbeing platform for adults.
 Their mission: "to create a welcoming space for effective personalised digital mental heath care.
 Available to all."

-Kooth is used by young people aged between 11 and 18 who are suffering from mental health issues.
+Qwell is used by people aged over 18 who are suffering from mental health issues.
 As the users may be in a heightened sense of distress, it is important the design and language are mindful of this.

 The features and content on the current platform are designed to be self-service but the variety and volume of options may be unclear to those with a specific problem.
 We also wanted to lessen the burden on the messaging services.

 Collections of curated content based around a particular topic; built over a content management system so the Qwell team can create new content independently.

 This was also a great opportunity to bring in the new, accessible branding work and build out the design system.

 As is this is the first time we are providing curated content for the user It was important to understand how this content might be consumed so we can present it in a way that is most useful for the user.